August 16, 2023

 1. You can change your mind until the egg is fertilised and implanted.
 If this happens, you might have to cover the costs.

-4. Clinics have different egg sharing programmes.
+4. Clinics have different egg-sharing programmes.
 Costs, procedures, and the minimum number of eggs needed for sharing vary.
+Make sure to ask about this before proceeding.

 References